-McDonald’s for example, don’t run the same adverts in each country.
-They have slightly different products, different prices.
+McDonald’s for example, doesn’t run the same adverts in each country.
+They have slightly different products and prices.
 They’ll cast actors appropriate to the country where the advert runs.

 But each advert will still share the overall theme (friendly) and idea of McDonald’s.

 But brands can be more than just this stream of events.
-Brand can tell stories via advertising campaigns which build their brand identity.
+Brands can tell stories via advertising campaigns which build their brand identity.
 Which connect at a deeper level with customers.

 The UK department store John Lewis is often highlighted as one of the best at doing this sort of brand-building campaign.

 Yes, each advert drives their sales that Christmas.
-But each advert builds the brand in the customer’s mind over a longer period of time.
+But each advert builds the brand in the customer’s mind over a longer time.

 Another good example is Ikea.